Commercial Payers → Reimbursement

 MDPP Expanded Model

-MDPP services are paid for through a performance-based payment methodology (see table below) that is updated annually for inflation.
+MDPP services are paid for through a performance-based payment methodology that is updated annually for inflation.
+The following table details the CMS CY 2022 Payment Rates and the maximum reimbursement available per beneficiary:

 - MDPP payments will not be risk-adjusted for social risk factors or geography

-A one-time bridge payment of $26 is available for the first MDPP core session, core maintenance session, or ongoing maintenance session provided to a beneficiary during months 1–24 when a beneficiary has previously received his/her first core session from a different MDPP supplier.
+A one-time bridge payment of $35 is available for the first MDPP core session or core maintenance session provided to a beneficiary during months 1–12 when a beneficiary has previously received their first core session from a different MDPP supplier.

 Medical Loss Ratio

-The Medical Loss Ratio is the percentage of an insurer’s premium dollars that is spent on medical care and quality improvement activities.
+The Medical Loss Ratio is the percentage of an insurer’s premium dollars that is spent on medical care and quality improvement activities (e.g., chronic disease management, wellness programs, etc.).
 For example, if an insurer spends 85 cents of every premium dollar on medical care and quality improvement activities, its MLR is 85%.
-It is anticipated that the National DPP lifestyle change program can be accounted for in the medical care and quality improvement activity component of that calculation.
+In most cases, the National DPP lifestyle change program should be able to be counted in the medical care or quality improvement activity component of that calculation.

 Under the Affordable Care Act, the Centers for Medicare & Medicaid Services (CMS) requires commercial individual and small group products to have at least 80% MLR and large group products to have at least 85% MLR.
 Self-funded insurance products, however, do not have a minimum MLR requirement.
 Self-funded products administered by an insurance company are also excluded from a minimum MLR requirement.